adambergman1/Recipe-app-TDD-PHP/TDD/readme.md

 [PHPUnit](https://phpunit.de/) is the unit-testing framework being used.
 PHPUnit comes with Code coverage reporting, which has been generated for each commit.

+Press [here](http://wordpressutvecklare.se/projekt/recipe-php-mvc/) to see a running version of the application.

 ## Prerequisites

 Composer